5 Key Financial Ratios and How to Use Them?

 Acid-Test Ratio/Quick Ratio

-The financial analyst considers the quick assets such as cash, marketable securities, or cash receivables to derive the acid-test ratio.
+The financial analyst considers quick assets such as cash, marketable securities, or cash receivables to calculate the acid-test ratio.
 Less liquid current assets like prepaid cash expenses or inventory are removed.

 The Quick Ratio of 1 or more is considered good for business but if it falls below 1, it shows the business may struggle to meet higher current obligations against its lower liquid assets.